 - Recently, a man from NY travelled to Charlotte for the purpose of engaging in inappropriate activity with a minor, whom he met on Omegle.

-There are a number of similar apps or websites, such as CoolMeet, ChatHub, Emerald Chat, Chatspin, Shagle, Chatrandom, Dirtyroulette, Camsurf, Bazoocam, Tinychat which are equally disturbing and filled with potential threats.
+There are a number of similar dangerous apps or websites, such as CoolMeet, ChatHub, Emerald Chat, Chatspin, Shagle, Chatrandom, Dirtyroulette, Camsurf, Bazoocam, Tinychat which are equally disturbing and filled with potential threats.
 So how do you safeguard your children from such sites?
+Teen lingo is hard.
+For example, do you know the meaning of pmoys?
 In an ideal situation, the best way to steer clear of danger would be to avoid using the site completely.
 Mentoring your child on the perils of such sites and applications also helps immensely.
 Setting limits and ground rules while they surf the internet is also advisable.

 Omegle’s homepage itself confesses that "Predators have been known to use Omegle”, what good could possibly come out of indulging in such websites?
+However, the website does not appear to have any age verification mechanism in place which makes kids a potential target for the online predators.
 And even assuming the positives that can be attributed to the website, they can, perhaps, be accessed in greater measure and with more benefits from other healthier and more transparent avenues.

 Parental supervision is not just advised, but necessary.
 A parent’s responsibility is to keep children safe and Mobicip makes it easier!
+Yubo is another app that can potentially be dangerous for your kids.
 With Mobicip, you can block such sites or apps with our monitoring services and help your child have a safer internet experience.

 Stay informed, stay safe!